aledx18/aledx18/README.md

 I am 24, I was born in Argentina-Tucumán,
 I am a Fullstack Web Developer with a Front-End orientation 👨🏻‍💻

-Beyond my technical skills, I have great learning ability, problem solving, attention to detail, good communication and attitude.
+- Beyond my technical skills, I have great learning ability, problem solving, attention to detail, good communication and attitude.
 I am always willing to help and learn from others.
 I like to share knowledge and try to teach to reinforce what I have learned

+- Soft Skills Active listening, results orientation, customer orientation, emotional intelligence, crisis management, planning and organization, agile methodologies, teamwork.

 - If you would like to know more about me feel free to send me a message here or at alediiaz18@gmail.com ! 🤗📧